jrspruitt/OpenLFConnect/doc/command_reference.md

     Uploads and flashes the files found in path, or the file specified by path.

     Caution: Has not been tested on LeapPad, theoretically it should work though, please confirm to author yes or no if you get the chance.

-**dftp_update_partitions**

-    Usage:
-        dftp_update_partitions <partitions_file>

-    Sets the partition configuration file located in files/Extras/Partitions/ for use with DFTP Update.
-    Set to custom config file when your device uses DFTP but with modified partition sizes/addresses.
-    Default is LeapFrog.cfg

-    Caution: This does not repartition your device.
-The table is hard coded in the kernel/bootloader.

 **dftp_reboot**